Tetyana Ramus: Early life

-Tetyana Ramus was born in Kiev.
+Ramus was born in Kyiv in the Ukrainian SSR.
 Her father is a specialist in the leather industry and her mother is an economist.

-Tetyana graduated from high school in 1997 and completed her undergraduate education from Taras Shevchenko National University of Kyiv in 2002.
+She graduated from high school in 1997, and completed her undergraduate education at Taras Shevchenko National University of Kyiv in 2002.

-Simultaneously, Tetyana pursued a career in modeling.
-She worked in the modeling agencies "Line 12" and "Karin Models".
+Simultaneously, Ramus pursued a career in modeling.
+She worked for modelling agencies "Line 12" and "Karin Models".

-In 1998, Tetyana married Igor Voronov, a Ukrainian businessman, public figure, and patron of the arts.
-The couple had a daughter named Anna Voronova.
+In 1998, Ramus married Igor Voronov, a Ukrainian businessman, public figure, and patron of the arts.
+The couple have a daughter named Anna Voronova.

 Career in television

-Tetyana Ramus's television career has been active since 1999.
-From 1999 to 2001, Tetyana was the host and subsequently the head of the "M-style" program (STB TV channel).
-The program was a television documentary on the Ukrainian style of life.
-The purpose of the program was to show the lifestyle of those who achieved success and popularity.
+Ramus has been active in the television industry since 1999.
+From 1999 until 2001, she was the host and subsequently the head of the "M-style" program (STB TV channel), a program displaying the lifestyles of those who achieved success and popularity.

-From 2002 to 2004, Tetyana was the author and presenter of the TV project "Nota Bené" TET (TV channel).
-The concept of the program was based on Tatyana's portrait interviews with famous people and her coverage of large-scale cultural and sporting events in the country.
+From 2002 to 2004, Ramus was the author and presenter of the TV project "Nota Bené" TET (TV channel).
+The concept of the program was based on her interviews with famous people and her coverage of large-scale cultural and sporting events in the country.
 The program framework, made in cooperation with the Reuters agency, also included reporting on the latest news from the world of show business and the film industry.

-In 2005, Tetyana was the author and presenter of the TV-project "A Special Case" (TV-channel Tonis (Ukraine)).
+In 2005, Ramus was the author and presenter of the TV-project "A Special Case" which was broadcast on the Tonis (Ukraine) television channel.
 The mission of the program was to provide psychological and image assistance to women who had reached a dead end in their lives.
-Together with a team of professionals, specialists, and psychologists, the necessary tasks were implemented to change the psychological and visual state of the heroines.
+Together with a team of professionals, specialists, and psychologists, the necessary tasks were undertaken to change the psychological and visual state of the women.
 Many of the participants were able to radically change their lives for the better after completing the program.